Skip To Main Content text.skipToNavigation

 Modern slavery and human trafficking in all its forms is a significant consideration for all areas of our business.

-At an operational level, human rights and ethical auditing of Tier 1 suppliers (direct suppliers of Dreams product or services) sits with our Chief Commercial Officer, supported by the technical and ethical team.
+At an operational level, human rights and ethical auditing of Tier 1 suppliers (direct suppliers of Dreams product or services) sits with our Chief Commercial Officer, supported by the Technical and Ethical team.
 Ethical management of our Goods Not For Resale (GNFR) suppliers (goods and services that support our operations rather than our sales to customers) and colleague safety sits with our Head of Risk.
 Colleague welfare, training and our whistleblower programme is overseen by our Head of People.

 Our ways of working: